thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

 It looks like RWGPS is using a threshold of 0.9 m/s instantaneous speed to filter out stoppage time.

-## Average Speed and Movign Average
+## Average Speed and Moving Average
 Let's apply the same threshold and calculate Moving Time and Average Moving Speed.

 We'll start by making a new dataframe `df_moving` with only the records above the threshold.
-This simplifies the arguments we hand to our functions, but it also takes up more memory, May not be the best way to handle a very large dataset.
+This simplifies the arguments we hand to our functions, but it also takes up more memory.
+May not be the best way to handle a very large dataset.

 ```python